-89. Distinguish between various forms of individual power in organizations
+83. Distinguish between various forms of individual power in organizations

-Overall, power refers to the capacity to influence others.
+Power refers to the capacity to influence others.
 One major type of power, position power, resides within one's formal organizational position.
-It includes (1) reward power, (2) coercive power, (3) legitimate power, and (4) information power.
+It includes (1) reward power (the individual power base derived from an individual's capacity to administer valued rewards to others) and (2) coercive power (the individual power base derived from the capacity to administer punishment to others), the capacity to control valued rewards and punishments, respectively,(3) legitimate power, the recognized authority that an individual has by virtue of his or her organizational position, and (4) information power, power that stems from having special data and knowledge.
 A second major type of power, personal power, resides within an individual's own unique qualities or characteristics.
-It includes (1) rational persuasion, (2) expert power, (3) referent power, and (4) charisma.
+It includes (1) rational persuasion, using logical arguments and factual evidence to convince others that an idea is acceptable, (2) expert power, the power an individual has because he or she is recognized as having some superior knowledge, skill, or expertise, (3) referent power, influence based on the fact that an individual is admired by others, and (4) charisma, having an engaging and magnetic personality.